gordy93/Entropy_pooling/README.md

 The notebook uses Fortitudo's open-source implementation (`fortitudo.tech`) to demonstrate the methodology, run controlled simulations and evaluate portfolio implications across multiple market regimes.

 Third-party dependency (GPL-3.0): this notebook imports `fortitudo.tech` (GPL-3.0).
-All notebook code, simulation design and analysis are my own.
+All notebook code, simulation design and analysis are unrelated to Fortitudo.
 The package is used strictly as a dependency to implement EP mechanics.

 ---